Technologicat/mcpyrate/repl.md

 But note that only the macros you explicitly import again will be refreshed in the session.

 Each time after importing macros, the macro functions are automatically imported as regular Python objects.
-Note only the REPL does this; normally, in `mcpy` macros are not imported as run-time objects.
+Note only the REPL does this; normally, in `mcpyrate` macros are not imported as run-time objects.

 The intention is to allow viewing macro docstrings and source code easily in the